Ellen Foley: Broadway, film and television

 Foley studied acting at HB Studio in New York City.
 She has appeared on Broadway in such shows as Me and My Girl and the revival of Hair, and off-Broadway in Beehive.
 Foley originated the role of The Witch in Stephen Sondheim's Into the Woods at the Old Globe Theater in San Diego, but was replaced by Bernadette Peters before the musical opened on Broadway.
 Foley eventually played the role on Broadway from August 1, 1989 until the show's closing on September 3, 1989.

-Her best known television acting role is that of Billie Young on Night Court for season two (1984–85), after which she was succeeded by Markie Post as Christine Sullivan, who had been Reinhold Weege's first choice for the public defender part, but Post had been unavailable while under contract on the television series The Fall Guy on ABC.
+Her best known television acting role is that of Billie Young on Night Court for season two (1984–85).
+She was succeeded by Markie Post as Christine Sullivan, who had been Reinhold Weege's first choice for the public defender part.
+Post had been unavailable while under contract on the television series The Fall Guy on ABC.
 In mid-1985, it was publicly announced that Foley left Night Court "to pursue other acting and singing roles."
 However, Foley later said, “I was fired, man!
 Got bumped for Markie Post!
 Beats me, I don’t know why.”
 She also remarked, "You don’t know pain until you’ve been replaced in a role by Markie Post."
 She had roles in Miloš Forman's film adaptation of the stage musical Hair (1979), as well as in the movies Fatal Attraction (1987), Married to the Mob (1988) and Cocktail (1988).
 Foley was in the short-lived 1977 series 3 Girls 3, co-starring with Debbie Allen and Mimi Kennedy.